Endpoints

 string required

-option is used to set the lifetime of each Trust Mark JWT.
-The time is given in seconds.
+The lifetime option is used to set the lifetime of each Trust Mark JWT.

 uri optional